Finding & Hiring a MidwifeCPM vs CNM home birth

 CNMs hold licenses in all 50 states and can legally attend births anywhere, though scope-of-practice laws vary.
 Some states restrict CNMs from attending home births, require physician supervision, or limit their prescriptive authority.

-CPMs are licensed or regulated in 37 states as of 2024.
+CPMs are licensed or have a licensure pathway in 37 states plus DC as of 2026 (Massachusetts implementing under Chapter 196 of the Acts of 2024).
 In states without CPM licensure, some CPMs practice under religious exemptions or operate in legal gray areas.
 In a handful of states, attending a home birth as a CPM is explicitly illegal.

 Check your state's current laws through your state health department or the MANA website.
 If you're considering a CPM in a state where they're not licensed, understand the legal risks, how that affects your access to emergency care if you transfer, and whether your medical records will transfer smoothly to a hospital.